Skip to content

 1. Make sure you have XCode with command line tools installed.

-2. Download the C3 compiler.
-Or the debug build .
+2. Download the C3 compiler or the debug build.

 3. Unzip executable and standard lib.